What happens when you ask 15,800+ smart people what the best book they’ve read this year is? That’s exactly what I recently did on Twitter.

 The Catcher in the Rye — Believe it or not, I read this for the first time last year.

 The Signal and the Noise — “examines the world of prediction, investigating how we can distinguish a true signal from a universe of noisy data.”
 I loved this book.
-(Pair with Thomas Bayes and Bayes’s Theorem.)
+(Pair with Bayesian updating.)

 Promise at Dawn: A Memoir — A romantic, thrilling memoir that has become a French classic.